25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Hash_Function.md

 A function that can be used to map data of arbitrary size to fixed-size values

-- The values returned by a hash function are called _hash values_, _hash codes_, _digests_, or _simply hashes_.
+- The values returned by a hash function are called _hash values_, _hash codes_, _digests_, or _simply hashes_

-- The values are usually used to index a fixed-size table called a _[hash table](../Data-Structures/Hash_Table.md)_.
+- The values are usually used to index a fixed-size table called a _[hash table](../Data-Structures/Hash_Table.md)_

-- Use of a hash function to index a hash table is called _hashing_ or _scatter storage addressing_.
+- Use of a hash function to index a hash table is called _hashing_ or _scatter storage addressing_

 ## Consistent Hashing

-Consistent Hashing is a **distributed hashing scheme** that operates independently of the number of servers or objects in a distributed hash table.
+Consistent Hashing is a **distributed hashing scheme** that operates independently of the number of servers or objects in a distributed hash table

-- It may be necessary or desirable to split a hash table into several parts, hosted by different servers.
+- It may be necessary or desirable to split a hash table into several parts, hosted by different servers

 - This is needed to achieve horizontal scaling